 FastestVPN enabled the kill switch on my macOS app automatically.
 In fact, there was no option to disable it — but I wouldn’t want to anyway.

-However, when I tried to enable the kill switch on my Android app, I got a notification saying the feature wasn’t compatible with IKEv2 on my Android device.
+However, when I tried to enable the kill switch on my Android app, I got a notification saying the feature wasn’t compatible with IKEv2.
 That means you can only use the kill switch on Android if you change to the TCP or UDP protocol, which is a bit disappointing as neither protocol is as good as IKEv2 or OpenVPN for speed and security.